metamath/lamp-guide/docs/index.md

 #### Fragment selectors

-What we've shown so far is enough to create any proof.
-However, it's very common when creating a proof to want to copy *part* of a statement.
+It's very common when creating a proof to want to copy *part* of a statement.
 Therefore, metamath-lamp has mechanisms to make selecting *parts* of a statement very easy, especially in the presence of parentheses-like constructs.
 This mechanism is called a